ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/spend_your_coin.md

 //First, set the amount of coin to be sent. var hallOfTheMakersAmount = new Money(0.5m, MoneyUnit.BTC);

-//Secend, set the amount of a transaction fee which will be sent to the miner who created the block including a transaction I'm writing.
+//Secend, set the amount of a transaction fee which will be sent to the miner who created the block including a transaction I'm writing here.
 //At the time of writing, the mining fee is 0.05usd, depending on the market price and on the currently advised mining fee.
 //You may consider to increase or decrease it. var minerFee = new Money(0.0001m, MoneyUnit.BTC);